 Mulch is an endlessly useful product for the gardener or landscaper.
 Used properly, it can keep moisture in the soil, promote larger, healthier plants, repel bugs, and improve the appearance of your garden or yard.
-There are lots of kind of mulch and lots of ways to use it.
+There are many different kinds and lots of ways to use it.
 You can use this helpful guide to make the most of mulch!

 What Kind of Mulch?

 Where you use mulch and what you intend to plant in it will help you determine what kind you will need.
 Double shredded hardwood mulch is aged for use around plantings, and provides an attractive backdrop for your landscaping.
 Cedar mulches are extremely useful in repelling insects, perfect around established plants like rhododendrons, azaleas, and roses.
 All mulches need to be aged (dark in color) to prevent burning of young plants.
 A blend of hardwood and pine allows you to have the best of both mulches.